 Great Observatories' Unique Views of the Milky Way

-In celebration of the International Year of Astronomy 2009, NASA's Great Observatories -- Hubble Space Telescope, Spitzer Space Telescope, and Chandra X-ray Observatory -- have produced a matched trio of images of the central region of our Milky Way galaxy.
+In celebration of the International Year of Astronomy 2009, NASA's Great Observatories -- the Hubble Space Telescope, the Spitzer Space Telescope, and the Chandra X-ray Observatory -- have produced a matched trio of images of the central region of our Milky Way galaxy.
 Each image shows the telescope's different wavelength view of the galactic center region, illustrating the unique science each observatory conducts.

 In this spectacular image, observations using infrared light and X-ray light see through the obscuring dust and reveal the intense activity near the galactic core.
 Note that the center of the galaxy is located within the bright white region to the right of and just below the middle of the image.
 The entire image width covers about one-half a degree, about the same angular width as the full moon.

 Spitzer's infrared-light observations provide a detailed and spectacular view of the galactic center region [Figure 1 (top frame of poster)].
 The swirling core of our galaxy harbors hundreds of thousands of stars that cannot be seen in visible light.
 These stars heat the nearby gas and dust.
 These dusty clouds glow in infrared light and reveal their often dramatic shapes.
 Some of these clouds harbor stellar nurseries that are forming new generations of stars.
 Like the downtown of a large city, the center of our galaxy is a crowded, active, and vibrant place.